 Scroll below to view our upcoming online events.
 If you have any questions please contact the events team on 03 9411 4595.

 We host events throughout the year, in both metropolitan and regional areas.
 Watch this space as we release the latest events in your area.

 Project: Barwon HeadsDesigner: Auhaus Architecture, Kate FitzpatrickPhotographer: Carli WilsonWebsite: https://www.ldhomes.com.au/

-Geelong-based Larkin & Drought Builders created this cleverly-designed home.
-The concrete walls are the main feature of the home and have been carefully and neatly constructed.
-A salt and pepper finished concrete slab was poured over the hydronic heating.
-The joinery was made from American Oak veneer and sprayed in a clear satin finish, cupboards, doors and panels used throughout to match the ceiling linings.
+The concrete walls are the main feature of the home and have been carefully and neatly constructed, the salt and pepper finished concrete slab was poured over the hydronic heating.
+The joinery was made from American oak veneer and sprayed in a clear satin finish, cupboards doors and panels were chosen to match the ceiling linings.
+Ceiling and wall linings are mitred and return up to the void height of 7m.
 A custom brass pendant was designed and constructed to be the central piece above the dining area.
-Spotted Gum decking was laid around the pool and alfresco area.
+Spotted Gum decking was layed around the pool and alfresco area.
 Kitchen benchtops were poured in place and then polished.
 Culcutta Marble splashbacks were used as a contrast and the theme was continued into the wet areas for benchtops.